Duties and Responsibilities:

 State of Maine law clearly states that each property must be assessed to the last known owner of record as of April 1st of each year.
 Therefore, all tax bills go to the owner of record as of April 1st of the tax year.

-Your name will appear on all the bills until the new bill is issued for November of 2018.
+Your name will appear on all the bills until a new bill is issued in September or October of 2024.

-IMPORTANT: Please discuss the property tax bill at the closing - who is responsible for payment of the taxes and who you will forward the bill to when you receive it.
+IMPORTANT: Please discuss the property tax bill at time of closing - who is responsible for payment of the taxes and who you will forward the bill to when you receive it.
 Neither the Assessor nor Tax Collector is responsible for the proration of taxes between buyer and seller.